Adding embedded audio, video, flip books and other interactive content to the document library

 This article will tell you how to add embedded media files to your documents - either to the main document library page, or on the individual page for each document.
 In addition to this, you can use the Document Link feature to link each document to a downloadable audio/media file, or to third party websites such as YouTube or SoundCloud.

 1. Choose where to add your embedded audio/video/multimedia files

 First, you need to decide which field to use to store your embedded audio or media players.
-You can add them to any text-based column in the table, such as document library, such as:
+You can add them to any text-based field in the document library, such as:

 - The main content/description

 - The document excerpt (not recommended because by default, excerpts can only display plain text)

 2. Add your audio or video embeds

 Next, you need to add the embedded audio, video or multimedia file for each document.
 Go to edit the document and add an embedded audio or video file (or other type of multimedia content) to the appropriate place.

 - If you wish to host the audio/video in your WordPress Media Library, then you can click the 'Add Media' button and upload it directly.
 WordPress will automatically embed it as a fully functional media player using the built-in Audio or Video shortcodes, or the Playlist shortcode if you are creating a playlist.
 This is a good way to display audio files, but we recommend using a third party hosting service (e.g. YouTube or Vimeo) for video due to the larger file sizes and the need for cross-compatibility on all devices.